MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/import-process/customize-process.md

 Azure DevOps Services supports adding and updating processes through an administrative experience that is a web-based [import process](import-process.md).
 After you add a process, you can create one or more projects from it.
 You can update the process at any time by importing it again.
 The changes made to the process template are then applied to all projects that use the process.

-A process is a zip file containing a set of interdependent files.
+A process is a zip file that contains a set of interdependent files.
 These files define the building blocks of the work-item tracking system and other subsystems in Azure DevOps Services.
 Some building blocks update existing projects, while others apply only to new projects.
 See the following table for the full list of building blocks.

 <table>
 <tbody>